ohlava/Fire-Spread/README.md

 ## Visualizer

 The `Visualizer` class is responsible for creating and managing the visual representation of the simulation world.
+Operates on one of two settings states Standard and Simplified.

 ### Methods